ClinicalBrainLab/clinicalbrainlab.github.io/content/home/research_theme.md

   icon = "brain"
   icon_pack = "fas"
-  name = "Higher Cognition and the Cerebellum" description = "We aim to understand how cerebllum is involved in higher cognition through the use of various neuroimaging methods."
+  name = "Higher Cognition and the Cerebellum" description = "We aim to understand how the cerebellum is involved in higher cognition through the use of various neuroimaging methods."

 [[feature]]
   icon = "hand-holding-heart"